 Without revealing its narrative twists and dramatic flair, here are some of the ways Key Issues taught us how to teach ourselves (and how to teach others to teach themselves) about science, civics and problem-solving in general:

-," a kind of 21st-century scavenger hunt that uses GPS to track down hidden capsules filled with knickknacks.
+Technology: One of the week's first outdoor activities was "geocaching," a kind of 21st-century scavenger hunt that uses GPS to track down hidden capsules filled with knickknacks.
 The hobby has spread wildly over the past decade, with geocachers now hiding items all over the planet for others to find.
 At KSS, teachers learned the basics of coordinate-reading and satellite navigation with handheld devices, requiring far more patience and nuance than simply obeying the GPS in your car.
 Above, three teachers track their target at the KSS campus.

-that took place in front of forests turning brown from beetle-killed trees.
+Wilderness: While most of the program was indoors, there were also several field trips that immersed teachers in distinctive Rocky Mountain ecosystems — like a discussion about pine beetles, drought and wildfire that took place in front of forests turning brown from beetle-killed trees.
 Keystone facilitators also led a series of optional early-morning hikes like the one pictured above, in which teachers encountered native wildlife such as pikas, marmots and elk.

 Topography: In between excursions through the area's majestic peaks, teachers sat down for a tactile, artsy lesson that linked the scenery to more abstract scientific concepts like topography.
 It was one of many multipart activities designed to help students realize the real-world implications of science — while also melding science with art and encouraging a hands-on teaching style both indoors and outdoors.